fabiandev/jh-boilerplate/README.md

 At this stage, I want to refer to the [UI Router wiki](https://github.com/angular-ui/ui-router/wiki) which covers all possibilities of the package.

-Assuming you are now familiar with UI Router states, substates views and subviews you know, that you create href's like this:
+Assuming you are now familiar with UI Router states, substates, views and subviews, you know, that you can create links like this:

 ```html
 <a data-ui-sref="home" title="Home">